Statutes of The European Federation of Addiction Societies

 2.2 Appointing special Committees, groups or individuals for the purpose of studying all problems related to the aims of the Federation.

-2.3 Fostering and facilitating in all countries the proper methods of study and means for action, of meeting and of exchange of ideas, concerning progress attained in the field of Addiction.
+2.3 Fostering and facilitating in all countries the proper methods of study and means for action, of meeting and of exchange of ideas, concerning progress attained in the field of addiction and related disorders.

-2.4 Disseminating information through journals, books and electronic media.
+2.4 Disseminating information through journals, books, and electronic media.

-2.6 Collaborating with other institutions in so far as they endeavour to improve human health in the field of addiction and related disorders.
+2.7 Collaborating with other institutions in so far as they endeavour to improve human health in the field of addiction and related disorders.

 3.Membership